 Women are more likely to pay late fees and carry a balance on their credit card.

-According to a 2012 report by the FINRA Investor Education Foundation, women are more likely to engage in costly credit card behaviors, such as carry a balance on their card, incur late fees, and make only the minimum payment on their balance.
+According to a 2012 report by the FINRA Investor Education Foundation, women are more likely to engage in costly credit card behaviors, such as carry a balance on their card after grace period, incur late fees, and make only the minimum payment on their balance.
 The same study reported that women consistently scored lower than men in financial literacy.
 When only men and women with high financial literacy were surveyed, the gender gap disappeared.

 The first two digits on your credit card identification number identify the type of industry that issued the card.